Goldridge College

 Goldridge College (or Goldridge) is a co-educational, independent, boarding and day senior school in Kwekwe, Zimbabwe.
 Opened in 2001, the school is located in the low-density suburb of Newtown and is in close proximity to Kwekwe Sports Club.
 The school is run by the Goldridge Schools Board of Governors, which similarly runs the nearby feeder school, Goldridge Primary.

 Goldridge College is a member of the Association of Trust Schools (ATS).The headmaster is a member of the Conference of Heads of Independent Schools in Zimbabwe (CHISZ).

 Academics

 Goldridge College is a registered Cambridge International Examinations (CIE) centre.
 Students write the CIE Checkpoint, IGCSE, AS Level and A Level examinations.

 Sport

 Students are expected to take part in at least one sport each term.
 Goldridge College offers numerous sports such as athletics, basketball, cross country, cricket, golf, hockey, netball, rugby, soccer, swimming, and tennis.

 Clubs and Cultural Activities

 Goldridge College offers the following cultural activities: Drama, Debating, Quiz, Public Speaking, Elocution, Choir, Marimba band and Jazz band.

 Goldridge College students are required to attend at least one club activity.
-The clubs offered include Youth Alive, Chess, Interact, Library, Debate and Public Speaking, Information Communication Technology and Media(discontinued), Grooming, Interact, Leo Club, Instrumental Music, Scripture Union, Art, SETA Engineering, Young Artists Poetry Society, and Mathematics Olympiad.
+The clubs offered include Youth Alive, Chess, Interact, Library, Debate and Public Speaking, Information Communication Technology and Media, Grooming, Interact, Leo Club, Instrumental Music, Scripture Union, Art, SETA Engineering,Junior Achievers, Young Artists Poetry Society, and Mathematics Olympiad.